Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 end
 {% endhighlight %}

-## Middleware
+## Filters

-Middleware is a class with a `call` method, which is responsible for making all needed actions with a command (or without it).
-Also there is a protected `next` method to call the next middleware in a chain.
+Filter is a class with a `call` method, which is responsible for making all needed actions with a command (or without it).
+Also there is a protected `next` method to call the next filter in a chain.
 Method `next` can be called after, before or even between main actions in the `call` method and must returns the command and the result of its actions.

-The default list of middleware in a controller is:
+The default list of filters in a controller is:

-- Core::Middleware::ErrorRenderer
+- Core::Filter::ErrorRenderer
-- Core::Middleware::Renderer
+- Core::Filter::Renderer
-- Core::Middleware::AuthorizationChecker
+- Core::Filter::AuthorizationChecker
-- Core::Middleware::ValidationChecker
+- Core::Filter::ValidationChecker
-- Core::Middleware::Executor
+- Core::Filter::Executor

 Let's look on some examples: